iknite/ansible-spotify/README.md

 spotify
 =======

-DRY motto 1: `I don't have enought memory nor time to search this again`
+DRY motto 1: `I don't have enough memory nor time to search this again`

 DRY motto 2: `I want to test the full cycle of ansible-galaxy with something interesting`